networknt/light-scheduler/README.md

 If delivery fails, the scanner will reschedule the delivery again in the next minute.
 It is configurable on how many minutes to scan in the past.

+##### Event  Injection and Event Execution

+By using Kafka, we have a distinct separation of event injection and execution so that each side can be scaled independently given the use cases and workload.

+There are two interfaces for the event injection: Kafka producer and REST API and both of them must support transactions to ensure that no event is lost.

+For the event injection, the limitation is the throughput of Kafka producer and it is linearly scalable.
+Of cause, the limitation is the network throughput in the end.

+For the event execution, we are going to provide Kotlin based executors for most of the use cases with coroutine built-in.
+This is much more efficient than Java thread as it is lightweight and non-blocking.
+It would be very easy to support up to a million task executions in commodity hardware.

+Along with standard task executors, we can push the execution event to one or more topics that some microservices subscribed.
+In this case, the task is executed , but we need a way to track the status.
+We can also invoke an API to execute task synchronously from REST executor.

+##### Chaining of Event

+In some of the use cases, several related jobs must be executed in sequence or a pre-defined order.
+It might be too much for the scheduler to handle this at the injection phase; however, it would be easy to create a microservices or just a customized executor to handle this kind of particular requirement.

+##### Logging, Tracing and Auditing

+The entire inject/execute chain is transactional and the status must be updated once the job is executed successfully or failed to close the loop.
+We also need to provide a dashboard to give the user an interface to monitor and report the scheduler activities.

+##### File Watcher Injector

+For most of the enterprise schedulers which are based on batch jobs, we need to support the smooth migration.
+That means we need to have a special injector that can monitor one or more specific directories in the filesystem and pick up a file that contains a list of tasks.
+We need to define a standard format for the file and provide examples for convertor implementation that can be easily injected with service.yml config.
+Eventually, the events will be injected to the Kafka input topic through Kafka producer or a REST API.
+This particular injector can be built as a light-4j microservice or a daemon process.